theburi/mongoDB-kubernetes-demo/README.md

 kubectl apply -f opsmanager/ops-manager-backup.yaml
 ```

-* No we are ready to depoy MongoDB clusters.
+* At this point we are ready to depoy MongoDB clusters.

 We included few sample files to deploy MongoDB clusters